Skip to main content

 Defaults to r"\s".

-value_split: str (optional)
+value_split: string (optional)

 The regular expression used to separate a key from its value.